simonmichael/hledger/examples/multi-year/README.md

 Combining these in the right sequence can be tricky, so here's an example of fully migrating to a new file at the end of 2021/start of 2022.
 `2021-closed.journal` and `2022-closed.journal` are the result of applying this procedure to the 2021 and 2022 journals.
-(They are named differently from the original journals for clarity here; normally you wouldn't change the name.)
+(They are named differently from the original journals for clarity here; also because the `print --infer-equity` step overwrites your entries and discards directives, requiring some extra manual steps to preserve those.
+Normally you would keep the file names unchanged.)

 First, ensure all equity changes are recorded: